 <I'm too lazy to write>

-After using these tools for a certain period, you may feel that using them is like another task, and you may feel like you are using them by force.
+After using these tools for a certain period after their introduction, you may feel that using them is like another task, and you feel like you're using them forcibly.

 There are many reasons, but from the developers' perspective, it seems to be even more so when they have to pay attention to tasks other than development or project progress.

-In my experience, the project management tool became deactivated when the representatives and managers, and other related departments, did not use the tool.
+In my experience, project management tools became deactivated when the heads of departments and managers in other departments didn't use them.

-At first, everyone seems to use it actively after hearing how to use it, but as time goes by, those who don't know about development, such as the representatives, find it difficult to use the tool and can't get the information they want, so they request, "Please submit a daily report in Excel."
-If this happens, the project management tool becomes completely useless for developers.
+At first, everyone seems to use them actively after hearing how to use them, but as time goes by, those who don't know about development, such as the heads of departments, find it difficult to use the tools and can't get the information they want, so they request, "Please submit a daily report in Excel."
+If this happens, project management tools become completely useless for developers.

 <I'm too busy just taking care of development>